vinodramasubbu/TAG-Approach-for-Code-Gen-and-Exec/README.md

 3. **Scalability and Flexibility**: The approach is adaptable and can be extended to support various data sources beyond SQL Server or CSV.

 Note: This solution utilizes the LangChain framework.
 Alternatively, you may choose to use Semantic Kernel or LlamaIndex, depending on your familiarity and comfort level with these tools.

-This framework is designed to provide an efficient way to interact with structured data, combining natural language understanding with robust data-handling capabilities.

 ## Solution Architecure